 Just an hour away from Taipei is Jiufen, a charming old colonial seaside town.
 Studio Ghibli fans will recognise it as the backdrop for Spirited Away and this is the main reason that we wanted to visit.
 I’ll be honest and say that we were a bit let down by Jiufen.
 We were expecting to be blown away by it but I think our expectations were too high.
-I should point out that most people love Jiufen and site it as the highlight of their trip and we’re glad that we went and saw it for ourselves.
+I should point out that most people love Jiufen and cite it as the highlight of their trip.
+We’re glad that we went and saw it for ourselves.

 Although Jiufen can easily be visited in a day from Taipei, we decided to stay in that area for the night.
 I was pleasantly surprised to discover that our hotel was a short train trip away from Keelung; an area famous for its foodie-focussed night market that’s a hit with the locals.

 We loved the atmosphere and authenticity of this place.
 Ironically, this night market had the most English signage out of all the ones that we visited, which is weird since it attracts a lot less foreign tourists than the likes of Shilin and Rahoe.
 We also found an amazing vegetarian stand that was recommended on The Caffeinated Vegan’s blog.
 (Guys, if you’re looking for veggie food around Taipei, check out her posts.)
 It was so nice to finally get a good feed rather than filling up on things just because they don’t contain meat.
 Ya know, like sugar coated cherry tomatoes.

 Where to Stay: On My Way Jiufen Hostel